supertazon/GC-anim-Wii/README.md

 # GC-anim-Wii
-Attempt at a GC intro animation recreated as a Wii native homebrew .dol
+Attempt at a GC intro animation recreation as a Wii native homebrew .dol